-You’ve decided you’re going for it.
+So you’ve decided to go for it.
 You’re becoming a freelance writer.

-But if you’re already past that, you might be wondering, “How do I write a blog post that actually makes me money?”
+But if you’ve got the basics down and want to know, “How do I write a blog post that actually makes me money?”

 Don’t worry; we’ve got you covered there as well.
 This video goes beyond the basics of blogging and goes in-depth on exactly what you need to do to make money off a blog post: